 - Criminal charges,

 - A poor employment history or current recipient of some type of disability benefit.

 In cases like these…

 It’s quite possible that the individual in question might not be able to qualify for a traditional term or whole life insurance policy.
-But the truth is, anyone with these types of “additional” issues probably wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.
+The truth is that anyone with these types of “additional” issues wouldn’t be able to qualify for a traditional life insurance policy even if they haven’t been diagnosed with Narcolepsy.